The 5 Terre National Park

 The Cinque Terre National Park

-Cinque Terre means Five Lands, a reference to the five, small villages that populate a coastline of about 20 kilometers on the northwestern coast of Italy.
+Cinque Terre or 5 Terre means Five Lands, a reference to the five, small villages that populate a coastline of about 20 kilometers on the northwestern coast of Italy.
 The region is called Liguria.
 Liguria includes Genova (of Christopher Columbus fame).

 Think of that place just between Tuscany and the south of France.
 Think of century-old vineyards built onto the sides of steep rocks by fishermen.